Opinion | Justice Thomas’s wife is a political extremist. This is now a problem for the court.

 Ms. Thomas flooded Mr. Meadows’s phone with bizarre far-right conspiracy theories about ballot watermarks, secret military operations and the possibility of locking up Democrats and journalists on barges off Guantánamo Bay.

 The House committee investigating Jan.
-6 obtained the texts from Mr. Meadows before the former chief of staff stopped cooperating with the panel.
-The 29 messages appear to be just a portion of communication between the two, meaning there might be more that the panel will seek to force Mr. Meadows to turn over.
+6 obtained the texts from Mr. Meadows before he stopped cooperating with the panel.
+The 29 messages appear to be just a portion of the communications between the two, meaning there might be more that the panel will seek to force Mr. Meadows to turn over.
 The texts also suggest Ms. Thomas was in touch with others in the Trump White House, communications the committee will likely want to see.

 This raises questions about Justice Thomas’s refusal to recuse himself from cases involving Jan.
 6. In one text, Ms. Thomas talked about having a conversation with her “best friend,” apparently about the election fight.
 Did Ms. Thomas influence her husband’s thinking?
 Did Justice Thomas decline to recuse because he did not want to reveal the depth of his wife’s involvement?
 Justice Thomas was the only member of the court who voted against turning over White House communications to the committee.